arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     sudo bash
     ```

-1. Edit the file **/etc/hosts**, and add an entry for the Cloudera virtual machine.
+1. Edit the file **/etc/hosts**, and add an entry for the MapR virtual machine.
 The virtual machine has the name **onprem**, with the FQDN of **onprem.internal.cloudapp.net**.
-The file below shows an example, using the IP address 10.10.0.4 from the earlier step:
+The file below shows an example, using the IP address 10.1.0.4 from the earlier step:

     ```text
     127.0.0.1 localhost